OpenAI Webhooks Guide — How to Receive Real-Time Callbacks from OpenAI APIs

 // Python Flask example with OpenAI client

-from flask import Flask, request, jsonify from openai import OpenAI import os app = Flask(__name__) client = OpenAI() webhook_secret = os.environ.get('OPENAI_WEBHOOK_SECRET') @app.route('/openai/webhook', methods=['POST']) def handle_openai_webhook(): try: # Verify and unwrap the webhook event = client.webhooks.unwrap( request.data, request.headers, secret=webhook_secret ) # Process the event process_openai_event(event) return jsonify({"status": "success"}), 200 except Exception as e: print(f"Webhook error: {e}") return jsonify({"error": str(e)}), 400 def process_openai_event(event): if event.type == "research.completed": handle_research_completion(event.data) elif event.type == "batch.completed": handle_batch_completion(event.data) else: print(f"Unhandled event type: {event.type}")
+from flask import Flask, request, jsonify from openai import OpenAI import os app = Flask(__name__) client = OpenAI() webhook_secret = os.environ.get('OPENAI_WEBHOOK_SECRET') @app.route('/openai/webhook', methods=['POST']) def handle_openai_webhook(): try: # Verify and unwrap the webhook event = client.webhooks.unwrap( request.data, request.headers, secret=webhook_secret ) # Process the event process_openai_event(event) return jsonify({"status": "success"}), 200 except Exception as e: print(f"Webhook error: {e}") return jsonify({"error": str(e)}), 400 def process_openai_event(event): # Dispatch based on the event type string delivered by OpenAI. # Consult the current OpenAI docs for the exact event names # supported by Batch and Deep Research. if event.type == "batch.completed": handle_batch_completion(event.data) elif event.type == "batch.failed": handle_batch_failure(event.data) else: print(f"Unhandled event type: {event.type}")

 Webhook Signature Verification